 An incomplete service history isn’t necessarily a bad thing and doesn’t always mean anything sinister is being hidden.
 Sometimes documents can go missing by accident.
 However, you will need to find this out before buying the car to avoid making a misled deal and being stuck with a car that could cost hundreds of pounds to repair.
 Questions that need to be answered include:

 How regularly the car has been serviced shows how well the car has been looked after.
 However, the recommended intervals in between each service will differ depending on the car’s manufacturer and the type of oil used, so it is worthwhile checking how often the car you are considering needs to be serviced.

 How the car has been checked will highlight whether any money will need to be spent on the car.
 If its last service was a major service and no issues were identified then the car should be in a good condition.
 If the last service was a minor one, there may not be any underlying issues, but your next service will be a full one and could be more expensive.

 Knowing who serviced the car can allow the buyer to contact the garage to check how truthful the service history is and whether that garage did in fact service the car.
 It can be a bit trickier if the car has been taken to multiple local garages, but if it has been taken to a main dealer, they should have all the information required about the car’s service history on their central database.

-You can also perform a car’s history check, there are many websites that can provide this.
-This may not provide a full-service check, but it will provide all other information about the car, including number of previous owners, if it has outstanding finance, and whether it has a stolen logbook.
+If you are struggling to get all of the information you need, you can also perform a car’s history check.
+There are many websites that can provide this.
+This may not provide a full-service history check, but it will provide all other information about the car, including the number of previous owners, if it has outstanding finance, and whether it has a stolen logbook.
 Compare all the information from the HPI check with what the seller is stating to clarify if their information is correct.